Online Degree Completion

 Curriculum

 The program is structured to be flexible and convenient.
-Each course is offered two times a year, in two of the following terms: fall, spring and summer.
-Each term is made up of two blocks of eight-week courses.
-So, a full-time student can take four courses each term but only need to focus on two courses at any given time.
+Each course is offered two times a year, in two of the following semesters: fall, spring and summer.
+The fall and spring semesters are made up of two eight-week blocks while the summer semester consists of two six-week blocks.
+So, a full-time student can take four courses each semester but only need to focus on two courses at any given time.

-The program also accommodates students who want to take courses on a part-time basis.
+The program also accommodates students who want to complete the program on a part-time basis.
 Although each course is expected to be completed by the end of the 8-week block in which it is offered, the degree program is entirely self-paced to afford a student the option of slowing down by taking a lighter course load or speeding up by taking a heavier class load.

 Theories, practices, and concepts to provide planning and control information to decision makers; tax considerations that impact managerial planning and decision making.